-2020: Why Rage?
-Written for and read as a part of Library Girl’s series, “The Band song, Tears of Rage,” posted on Library Girl’s Facebook Page, November 12, 2020.
+2020: Rage: The Trauma of Having No Voice: Written for and read as a part of Library Girl’s series, “The Band song, Tears of Rage,” posted on Library Girl’s Facebook Page, November, 12, 2020.

 We need rage to find our voices.”
 LISTEN TO READING